 When we sat down with Omega at BaselWorld 2016, I actually asked one of their staff members whether this would be the year of a 35th anniversary of the first Space Shuttle mission (first mission was in 1981, April 12th).
 The response was that there wasn’t going to be one for sure.
 It seems that the Space Shuttle missions do not speak to one’s imagination as the Apollo missions did, perhaps.
 At the time, I wasn’t aware of the fact that these gold Speedmasters were in fact connected to the Space Shuttle missions.

 The real evidence that Omega produced the white and yellow gold Speedmasters in 1980 as a tribute to the recertification for the Space Shuttle missions is with the white gold model that we stumble upon.
 Supposedly only 20 pieces were made of this watch, all for the German market.
-Of the approximately 280 remaining pieces in 18 carat yellow gold, about half of them are for the German market.
+Of the approximately 300 pieces in 18-carat yellow gold, about half of them are for the German market.
+Our photographer Bert and myself, we both own a yellow gold 345.0802 Speedmaster Professional with relatively low numbers, both were delivered in the same week to Germany at the end of 1980.

 An interesting note is perhaps that astronaut General Thomas P. Stafford, who wore the 1969 gold edition of the Speedmaster Professional on board of the Apollo-Soyuz mission in 1975, also has this 1980s version of the gold Speedmaster Professional BA345.0802.
 I talked to him about it in 2014, and he didn’t exactly recall when he received it, but it was somewhere during the 1980s.
 Later on, in 2015, I met him again while I was wearing the exact same gold Speedmaster Professional BA345.0802, and he recognized it as the same model he has (at that time, he was wearing the meteorite Apollo-Soyuz limited edition Speedmaster).
 As written earlier, he served as chairman of the board for Omega Watch Corp in the 1980s.